theobald-software/theobald-software.github.io/_includes/_content/en/abap-reports/report-columns-define.md

 ![Report-automatic-columns](/img/content/Report_new_automatic_columns.png){:class="img-responsive"}

 **Dynamic column width and offset**<br>
-You can use this setting when report columns can be detected automatically, see *Automatically Detect Columns*.
-If *Dynamic column width and offset* is active, the column length and offset is adjusted dynamically at report runtime.
+If this option is active, the column width and offset is adjusted dynamically at report runtime.
 This can be required for reports that have varying column widths depending on the report's selection criteria.

 ### Define Columns manually
 When automatic column detection is not possible, the report's column names, widths and offsets must be set manually.

-Report columns can be manually defined as follows:

 1. Make sure no columns are defined yet.
 Go to the *Columns* section and delete all columns by clicking on the ![trashbin](/img/content/icons/trashbin.png) icon.
 ![Report-delete-columns](/img/content/Report_new_delete_column.png){:class="img-responsive"}